 See Wikipedia light meter calibration

-The formula in the second box at right is how light meter design computes exposure settings.
-N² / t reflects the camera settings, which appropriate exposure matches to the LS / K values.
+The formula in the second box above is how light meter design computes EV to give exposure settings.
+N² / t reflects the camera settings, which are appropriate exposure matches for the LS / K values.
 The meter knows ISO and meters the light and computes EV for the settings to match it.
 ISO matches the reflected scene luminance to the camera exposure settings of shutter speed and aperture.

 E is the illuminance (total luminous flux incident on a surface, per unit area)

-Log2(value) computes the exponent of 2 that is equivalent to the value.
-The method to compute log₂ is defined below.
+Log₂(value) computes the exponent of 2 that is equivalent to the value.
+The method to compute log₂ has been defined here.
 Exponents and Logarithms are simply "reverse" operations, in the same way multiply and divide or add and subtract are reverse operations ("undoing" each other, so to speak).

 Example: If f/16 and 1/4 second, then this is: